fp7-ofelia/ocf/expedient/doc/developer/tutorial.rst

    :end-before: # start constants

-Expedient also provides a different class you can inherit from, `expedient.common.tests.manager.SettingsTestCase`_.
+Expedient also provides a different class you can inherit from, `common.tests.manager.SettingsTestCase`_.
 This test case allows you to easily change settings in the test case to, for example, add new django apps that are used in testing.
-Take a look at `expedient.clearinghouse.aggregate.tests.tests`_ for an example on how it is used.
+Take a look at `modules.aggregate.tests.tests`_ for an example on how it is used.

 Next, we define some constants that are used in testing.
 These are the names